 Content Amplification psychological impact e.g., changes to self-esteem, concern about long-term effects of condition, feelings of grief/anger/sadness, fear of treatment or medical procedures, fear of embarrassment of depending on others, concerns regarding possible physical changes to appearance or body image Social interaction e.g., withdrawal from social activities, having to explain diagnosis, feeling embarrassed at their diagnosis.
 4.3 How the human body is affected by common conditions.
 Learners should know and understand the common conditions that occur in Wales and the impact these have on the human body.
-To include: common conditions.
-Common conditions: affecting the cardiovascular system e.g., coronary heart disease, angina, arrhythmia, stroke affecting the respiratory system e.g. asthma, chronic obstructive pulmonary disease (COPD) affecting the nervous system e.g., motor neurone disease (MND), Parkinson's disease, spinal injury affecting the endocrine system e.g., diabetes (type I, type II, gestational) hypothyroidism, hyperthyroidism affecting the digestive system e.g., irritable bowel syndrome (IBS), coeliac disease, Crohn's disease allergies e.g., food allergies, anaphylaxis cancer (most common cancers in Wales: breast, prostate, lung, bowel and melanoma) Infectious conditions e.g., influenza, measles, meningitis, MRSA, mumps, norovirus, tuberculosis (TB), whooping cough.
-Impact of the above common conditions: signs and symptoms common short-term effects common long-term effects possible minor impact on daily living activities possible major impact on daily living activities likely care needs and/or support for the individual, family, friends and wider circle.
+To include: Common conditions: affecting the cardiovascular system e.g., coronary heart disease, angina, arrhythmia, stroke affecting the respiratory system e.g. asthma, chronic obstructive pulmonary disease (COPD) affecting the nervous system e.g., motor neurone disease (MND), Parkinson's disease, spinal injury affecting the endocrine system e.g., diabetes (type I, type II, gestational) hypothyroidism, hyperthyroidism affecting the digestive system e.g., irritable bowel syndrome (IBS), coeliac disease, Crohn's disease allergies e.g., food allergies, anaphylaxis cancer (most common cancers in Wales: breast, prostate, lung, bowel and melanoma) Infectious conditions e.g., influenza, measles, meningitis, MRSA, mumps, norovirus, tuberculosis (TB), whooping cough. signs and symptoms common short-term effects common long-term effects possible minor impact on daily living activities possible major impact on daily living activities likely care needs and/or support for the individual, family, friends and wider circle.

-Content Amplification 4.4 Care and support when living with Learners should know and understand the care and support needs of individuals when living with physiological conditions and challenges. living with physiological conditions and challenges. identifying assets and strengths of the individual - by focussing on the assets and strengths of an individual living with a condition impacting daily living, health and social care practitioners will not ignore the challenges individuals face; instead, they will look at the positives to enable a strengths-based approach to the care provided diagnosis and monitoring of the condition - may involve looking at the individual's medical history, a physical examination, scans and x-rays, blood and urine tests or minor operation (such as taking a biopsy), multi-disciplinary and/or multi-agency monitoring assessment of care and support needs to identify personal well-being outcomes - to ensure the individual's well-being needs are being met, to ensure the individual has voice/choice/control over care and support received, to assist the individual to be as independent as possible interventions, care, support and advice to improve health and well-being e.g., medication, home adaptations, support groups supporting individuals with routine living tasks respite care - provided in the individual's own home, in day centres, hospice, residential or nursing care settings rehabilitation programmes - e.g., cardiac rehabilitation, neurological rehabilitation, mobility rehabilitation.
-Learners should be able to apply the differing models of health and well-being to a range of physiological conditions.
-To include: social model: suggests that people are excluded by barriers in society, and the programmes of the difference of Parriers are be relabilited. not by their health, impairment or difference.
+Content Amplification Content 4.4 Care and support when living with physiological conditions and challenges.
+Learners should know and understand the care and support needs of individuals when living with physiological conditions and challenges.
+To include: identifying assets and strengths of the individual - by focussing on the assets and strengths of an individual living with a condition impacting daily living, health and social care practitioners will not ignore the challenges individuals face; instead, they will look at the positives to enable a strengths-based approach to the care provided diagnosis and monitoring of the condition - may involve looking at the individual's medical history, a physical examination, scans and x-rays, blood and urine tests or minor operation (such as taking a biopsy), multidisciplinary and/or multi-agency monitoring assessment of care and support needs to identify personal well-being outcomes - to ensure the individual's well-being needs are being meet, to ensure the individual has voice/choice/control over care and support received, to assist the individual to be as independent as possible interventions, care, support and advice to improve health and wellbeing e.g., medication, home adaptations, support groups supporting individuals with routine living tasks respite care - provided in the individual's own home, in day centres, hospice, residential or nursing care settings rehabilitation programmes - e.g., cardiac rehabilitation, neurological rehabilitation, mobility rehabilitation.
+Learners should be able to apply the differing models of health and wellbeing to a range of physiological conditions.
+To include: social model: suggests that people are excluded by barriers in society, not by their health, impairment or difference.
 Barriers can be physical e.g. buildings not having accessible toilets, or they can be caused by individuals' attitudes to difference e.g. assuming individuals living with disabilities cannot do certain things.
-The social model helps us recognise the barriers that make life harder for people.
-Removing these barriers creates equality and offers people more independence, choice and control around their health and well-being medical model: assumes the existence of illness or disease.
+The social model helps us reco medical model: assumes the existence of illness or disease.
 It emphasises clinical diagnosis and medical intervention in the treatment of disease or its symptoms biopsychosocial model: incorporates interactions between biological, psychological, and social factors to help determine why an individual might have a disorder.